Thecarisma/themata/docs/garri/index.rst

    "syntax_highlighter_theme <string>", "Set the theme your selected syntax highlighter should use.
 Default value depends on the specified value of syntax_highlighter.
    The value can be absolute http url to the highlighter theme css e.g. **syntax_highlighter_theme: 'https://atelierbram.github.io/syntax-highlighting/prism/demo/assets/css/prism-base16-3024.dark.css'**.
    Visit each of the `syntax highlighter <https://thecarisma.github.io/themata/syntax_highlighter/index.html>`_ page to see their themes"
    "syntax_highlighter_iframe_embed <boolean>", "Specify whether the code block should be render in an iframe element.
-This is most useful to enforce cutom theme for highlighers that use the last loaded stylesheet e.g. highligherjs.
+This is most useful to enforce custom theme for highlighers that use the last loaded stylesheet e.g. highligherjs.
 Default is false."
+   "google_analytics_tracking_id <string>", "Google analytics tracking id.
+If set in the config the tracking script will be added to the webpage."

 CSS Options